ResponsiveImagesCG/newsletters/RICG-newsletter-2015-09-28.md

 - Picturefill 3 should be out of beta [imminently][pf3_rc1].
 - Spec changes afoot: [the `width` attribute is now used as a fallback][width_attr] for invalidly-omitted `sizes`, and the meaning of the Client Hints `Width` header [just changed from CSS to device pixels][ch_width].
 Someday I shall catalog the many definitions of the extremly-overloaded word “width” w/r/t respimg...
 - Understanding and communicating how an adaptable image will adapt within a responsive design is hard.
-Kevin Mack and Tim Vonderloh gave [a presentation][cropping] at the Columbus Web Group about re-using the concepts and language of print (where variability comes from imperfect processeses) to respimg (where the variability happens *by design*).
+Kevin Mack and Tim Vonderloh gave [a presentation][cropping] at the Columbus Web Group explaining how they apply the concepts and language of print (where variability comes from imperfect processeses) to respimg (where the variability happens *by design*).
 - Last and maybe actually least, Facebook blogged about their [cover photo optimization efforts][cover_photos].
 The post doesn’t mention respimg, per-se, but it does contain a lot of insight into how Facebook actually goes about making, managing, and delivering images efficiently at Facebook-scale.

 [pf3_rc1]: https://twitter.com/respimg/status/641311961171533824